-FIA works with tribal chiefs and leaders to determine where to place each well.
-The village takes ownership of the well by gathering sand and material for the pump location.
+FIA works with village chiefs and projects leaders, pastors and missionaries to determine where to place each well.
+The village takes ownership of the well by assisting in the well-drilling process alongside our staff and volunteers.
+They also assist in the installation of the pump itself and take responsibility for the long-term maintenance and care of the pump.
 After production is established, the villagers are trained in well maintenance and care.
-FIA’s well drilling teams consist of personnel and volunteers from Canada, Northern Ireland, and the US.
+FIA’s two well drilling operation support teams consist of personnel and volunteers from Canada, Northern Ireland, and the US.

 French is the official language of several countries in West Africa.
 Many languages belonging to the Sudanic family are also spoken, as well as many indigenous languages.

-There are more than 340 million people in Africa living among people groups who have yet to be reached with the Gospel (nearly 30 percent of the entire population).
+There are more than 340 million people living on the continent of Africa, of which there are many people groups in countries who have yet to be reached with the Gospel (nearly 30 percent of the entire population).
 Additionally, much of what is classified as “evangelical Christianity” in Africa is influenced to some degree by prosperity theology.
 Islam and Christianity are often practiced in tandem with African traditional religions.
-Traditional religions employ animal sacrifice and libations to lesser spirits are to contact the creator god.
-Ancestor worship and divination aimed at controlling nature are also common place.
+Traditional religions employ animal sacrifice and libations to lesser spirits to contact the creator god.
+Ancestor worship and divination aimed at controlling nature are also commonplace.

 23.2% Christians (19% Roman Catholics and 4.2% Protestant)

 0.6% have other religions, and

 West Africa represents some of the poorest countries in the world.
 One West African nation’s labor force totaled more than five million people.
 However, a large part of the male labor force migrates annually to neighboring countries for temporary employment.
 Approximately 85% of workers are involved in subsistence farming.
 There is unemployment rate data available, but nearly 50% of the population lives below the poverty level.